Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Abstract

 \section{Abstract}

 Quantum SENiority-based Subspace Expansion (Q-SENSE) is a hybrid quantum-classical algorithm that interpolates between the Variational Quantum Eigensolver (VQE) and Configuration Interaction (CI) methods.
 It constructs Hamiltonian matrix elements on a quantum device and solves the resulting eigenvalue problem classically.
-This seniority-symmetry-based approach reduces one of the primary limitations of VQE on near-term quantum hardware—circuit depth—by exchanging lower circuit complexity for the need to compute additional matrix elements.
-Unlike other expansion-based methods—such as Quantum Subspace Expansion (QSE), Quantum Krylov Subspace Expansion, and the Non-orthogonal Quantum Eigensolver—Q-SENSE leverages symmetry-induced orthogonality to construct basis states in distinct symmetry sectors.
-This not only guarantees orthogonality but also reduces the number of Hamiltonian terms that must be measured, as many terms are zero between different symmetry subspaces.
-By systematically combining symmetry principles with matrix-based techniques, Q-SENSE offers a scalable and resource-efficient potential route to quantum advantage on near-term quantum devices and in the early fault-tolerant regime.
+Unlike other expansion-based methods — such as Quantum Subspace Expansion (QSE), Quantum Krylov Algorithms, and the Non-Orthogonal Quantum Eigensolver — Q-SENSE introduces seniority operators as artificial symmetries to construct orthogonal basis states.
+This seniority-symmetry-based approach reduces one of the primary limitations of VQE on near-term quantum hardware — circuit depth — at the cost of measuring additional matrix elements.
+The artificial symmetries also reduce the number of Hamiltonian terms that must be measured, as only a small fraction of the terms couple basis states in different seniority subspaces.
+With all these merits, Q-SENSE offers a scalable and resource-efficient route to quantum advantage on near-term quantum devices and in the early fault-tolerant regime.